 I have never had to clean out this mini pond and so far the plants have done a good job of keeping the ceramic pot water clear and clean.
-You could add an aerator, I have one on order to try.
+You could add an aerator, I have one.
 That said, the water very rarely gets smelly, other than when I’ve cut the plants back too hard.

 Keeping Guppies Outside